pydantic/pydantic/docs/blog/pydantic-v2.md

 class Foo(BaseModel):
     f1: str  # required, cannot be None
     f2: str | None  # required, can be None - same as Optional[str] / Union[str, None]
-    f3: str | None = None  # optional, can be None
+    f3: str | None = None  # not required, can be None
-    f4: str = 'Foobar'  # optional, but cannot be None
+    f4: str = 'Foobar'  # not required, but cannot be None
 ```

 ### Validator Function Improvements :thumbsup: :thumbsup: :thumbsup: